Follow TV Tropes

 • Excuse Plot: The game begins with Leonard and Bubba's pig getting taken by aliens.
 Even though they supposedly are trying to get him back, the pig is never brought up again.
 Not even in the ending.

-• Exploding Barrel: The powder keg.
-Unlike most examples of this trope, it's listed as a weapon that you can pick up, then put somewhere else you might want it.
+• The powder keg.
+It's listed as a weapon that you can pick up, then put somewhere else you might want it.
+You can only carry one at a time.

-• The TNT crates you can use to restore your TNT ammo also counts as this, so be careful when you see one lying around with lots of enemies around you.
+• The dynamite crates that serve as ammo pickups also counts as this, so be careful when you see one lying around with lots of enemies around you.

 • Fearsome Critters of American Folklore: Jackalopes are enemies in Rides Again.
 A giant version also appears in some levels as a mini-boss.